pebble-tree/node-foundationdb/README.md

 Transactions are the core unit of atomicity in FoundationDB.

-You almost always want to create transactions via `db.doTransaction(async tn => {...})`. doTransaction takes a body function in which you do the work you want to do to the database.
+You almost always want to create transactions via `db.doTransaction(async tn => {...})`. doTransaction takes a body function in which you interact with the database.

+> `db.doTransaction` is aliased as `db.doTn`.
+Both forms are used interchangably in this document.

 The transaction will automatically be committed when the function's promise resolves.
 If the transaction had conflicts, it will be retried with exponential backoff.